nickte4/a_star/README.md

 The open set--stores all nodes that need to be evaluated.

 The algorithm finishes either when the open set is empty--i.e. nothing is left to be evaluated--or when the destination is reached beforehand.

+## Current Ineffiencies

+Currently searches through the open set using a linear search time algorithm (line 116).
+Could be re-implemented with a min heap to access in faster time.

+The code is not well organized.
+All code is in sketch.js.